MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/enable-troubleshooting-mode.md

 1. Go to the Microsoft 365 Defender portal (https://security.microsoft.com), and sign in.

 1. Navigate to the device page/machine page for the device you would like to turn on troubleshooting mode.
 Select **Turn on troubleshooting mode**.
-Note that this requires **Manage security settings in Security Center** permissions for Microsoft Defender for Endpoint.
+Note that this requires "Manage security settings in Security Center" permissions for Microsoft Defender for Endpoint.

 [Need updated screenshot]